MA Publishing; BA Publishing

-A graduate of London University, School of Oriental & African Studies.
+A graduate of University of London, School of Oriental & African Studies.

-Post Graduate Certificate in Academic Practice, Plymouth University.
+Post Graduate Certificate in Academic Practice, University of Plymouth.

-Publishing training has included courses at Book House; Women in Publishing; London School of Publishing and Capita, with one-to-one senior coaching.
+Training includes the Advance HE Aurora Women's Leadership Programme, courses at Book House; Women in Publishing; London School of Publishing and Capita.

-Miranda attends international trade fairs including London Book Fair, where she has taken part in panel discussions at LBF.
+Miranda attends international trade fairs including London Book Fair, where she has taken part in panel discussions.

 Miranda runs creative copy writing workshops, one-to-one sessions with authors and advises on careers in publishing.